davidbelliott/mus/README.md

 `-d dir`: specifies the root directory to play MIDI music from.
 Default is `$HOME/midi`.

-`-driver driver_name`: `driver_name` will be passed to FluidSynth, and can be any driver name supported by FluidSynth.
+`-driver driver_name`: `driver_name` will be passed to FluidSynth, and can be any driver name supported by FluidSynth (run `fluidsynth -a help` to see the options).
 Default is `pulseaudio`.

 `-soundfont soundfont`: `soundfont` is the path to a FluidSynth soundfont file (.sf2) to use.
 Default is `/usr/share/soundfonts/default.sf2`.

 `mus` will start paused with an empty queue.
-Singles and albums, inferred from the midi directory structure, can be enqueued using the `p trackname` command.
+Once `mus` starts, the user can enter interactive commands detailed in the [interactive commands](#interactive-commands) section.
+For example, singles and albums, inferred from the [MIDI directory structure](#midi-dir), can be enqueued using the `p trackname` command.
 Use the `p` command to play and pause, and the `n` command to skip.
 If `mus` is playing and no tracks are left on the queue, it will randomly select a single or album to play.

+In lieu of issuing interactive commands to manage which tracks and albums are played, one can construct a "playlist" which actually consists of interactive commands which will immediately be run in sequence.
+For more information on playlists, see the section [playlists](#playlists).

-## MIDI directory structure
+## <a name="midi-dir"></a>MIDI directory structure

 The root MIDI directory can contain any number of regular files and nested subdirectories.
 Upon initialization, files will be processed as follows: